 Why Vekeda: Programmable sequences allow you to practice specific patterns under match-like pressure.

-Quick Reference: Squash Ball Machine Drill Settings Summary
+Quick Reference: Drill Settings Summary

 | Drill | Vekeda Mode | Spin | Frequency | Duration |